Finding a RISE Mentor

 Research Outside the Department

-The Biology faculty will consider sponsoring research which is conducted under the direct supervision of scientists in our medical center or in other local research institutions (e.g., at the NIH, consortium universities, Smithsonian).
+The Biology faculty often sponsor research conducted under the direct supervision of scientists in our medical center or in other local research institutions (e.g., at the NIH, consortium universities, Smithsonian).
 Such a collaboration requires considerable interaction among the student, the Biology faculty mentor, and the external mentor to assure maximal benefits.
 It is your responsibility to obtain approval from both mentors.

 Research in the Junior Year

-You may start research in your junior year by selecting a faculty mentor and registering for Research Tutorial (BIOL-300) during either semester or during the summer before senior year.
-Credits for Research Tutorial II(BIOL-304) are not applied to the major, but do apply as a College Elective towards the course and credit requirement.
-See this link for additional information and below is the section number information.
+You may start research in your junior year by selecting a faculty mentor and registering for Research Tutorial (BIOL-340) during either semester or during the summer before senior year.
+Credits for Research Tutorial II (BIOL-304) are not applied to the major, but count as a College Elective towards the course and credit requirement.
+See this Rise Tutorial page for additional information.

 Registration for RISE